graciellehigino/the-return-of-the-fleas/manuscript.md

 However, the phylogenetic component of PCD (PCDp) reveals a much more structured metacommunity both in hosts and parasites.
 In fact, they seemed to be grouped in the same way, with two groups more similar than a third one.
-This may be a reflex of the biogeographic history of communities, where one group is more primitive than the other two. <!--- I wonder if the more distinguished group occupies a more particular environmental space.
-Maybe the communities that are more different in the PCDc clusters are gathered in the PCDp because/if they are spacially more isolated. --->
+This may be a reflex of the biogeographic history of communities, where one group is ancestral to the other two.

 ![Principal Component Analysis of networks betadiversity metrics and projection of local networks.
 For the dataset used here, networks are clearly